-Besides the fact that you get insurance for life, one of the main reasons to get whole life coverage is to leave a legacy.
-The death benefit from any life insurance policy can give your beneficiaries a financial advantage.
+One of the primary reasons to get whole life coverage is to leave your beneficiaries with a financial advantage.
 Since whole life policies build cash value, there is more opportunity to transfer wealth to your loved ones.
-Or maybe you’re big on giving back—a whole life policy can also be used to set up a charity in your name, leaving behind a lasting legacy.
+Or if you’re big on giving back, a whole life policy can also be used to set up a charity in your name.

 Who Should Get a Whole Life Policy?

-Anyone who can afford it can apply for a whole life insurance policy.
-Younger adults who would rather lock-in an affordable level premium because of their age can take advantage of this type of coverage.
+Anyone who wants to can apply for a whole life insurance policy.
+Younger adults who would rather lock-in a less expensive premium because of their age can take advantage of this type of coverage.
 Those who want to build cash value to use in retirement years can also benefit from this policy.
 But just as how term insurance is more suitable for some, a whole life policy may also be a better fit for certain groups of people.

-High income-earners: when comparing a whole life vs term life definition and who should get what, you want to remember that the higher cost means having a higher income.
+High income-earners: when considering whole life vs term life and who should get what, you want to remember that the higher cost means having a higher income.
 Although young people can earn high wages, income typically peaks the more a person advances in their career and then drops down after retirement.
-So 40s and 50s is perhaps the age range when many people reach their highest incomes.
-This may make sense since term insurance is usually more suitable for younger persons, typically those in their 20s and 30s.
+According to PayScale, the 40s and 50s is generally the age range when many people reach their highest incomes.8 This may make sense since term insurance is usually more suitable for younger persons, typically those in their 20s and 30s.

 Those who you need more liquid assets: an asset that is liquid means it can be converted to cash fairly easy.
 Permanent insurance provides this benefit since you can withdraw or borrow from the cash value.
-According to Kiplinger Magazine, life insurance that provides a cash value can be a good fit for those who have used up all their retirement, 401K, or other tax-sheltered accounts.
-People who have illiquid estates that would be subject to high estate taxes are also good candidates for whole life insurance because the money from the policy could cover these costs.
+People who have illiquid estates that would be subject to high estate taxes are good candidates for whole life insurance because the money from the policy could cover these costs.

 Comparing Whole Life Insurance Types

-Let’s go over what each type of whole life insurance has to offer:
+Here’s what each type of whole life insurance offers: